GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 First you need to implement the model you want to make an application for, using either GAMS or GAMSPy, as mentioned above we will be using GAMSPy.
 For instructions on what code changes you need to make in GAMS, see the documentation [LINK](https://www.gams.com/miro/model.html#model-adjustments).

 We will look at a "A Battery Energy Storage System (BESS) sizing problem".
 This model aims to optimize a city's hourly energy schedule by selecting the most cost-effective combination of energy sources, including the use of a BESS to store low-cost energy during off-peak hours and release it during high-demand periods.
 By evaluating the storage capacity and discharge rate of various BESS options, the model identifies the configuration that minimizes overall energy costs while reliably meeting demand.
-We recommend that you have a quick look at the mathematical description in the README.md first, so that we can use the variable names directly.
+We recommend that you have a quick look at the mathematical description in the README.md first, since we will use the variable names directly.

 **add the model code here so that people can follow along based on the model**